OTRF/OSSEM/data_dictionaries/windows/sysmon/events/event-11.md

 # Event ID 11: FileCreate

 ## Description
 File create operations are logged when a file is created or overwritten.
-This event is useful for monitoring autostart locations, like the Startup folder, as well as temporary and download directories, which are common places malware drops during initial infection.<a href="https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-11-filecreate">https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-11-filecreate</a>
+This event is useful for monitoring autostart locations, like the Startup folder, as well as temporary and download directories, which are common places malware drops during initial infection.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|